KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 ----frame_splitter.py: Code for Desktop TCP Server.
 Also, splits a video into RGB 888 frames.

 ----frame_viewer.py: Code for Desktop TCP Client.
-Also, displays the decoded frames on a GUI and prints to the terminal debugging and logging messages from the FPGA.
+Also, displays the decoded frames on a GUI and prints to the terminal debugging and logging messages from the FPGA TCP Client.

 --src: